What is “senior living?” What makes it different from a nursing home?

 Do you allow pets?
 Can I bring my dog or cat with me?

-Pets are welcome to visit our community.
-We allow small dogs and cats to live with the residents.
+We only allow small cats to live with the residents.

 Will I have privacy at Westpark Village?